parthnan/SOS-WebApp/README.md

 A web service that is a prototype of a SOS system where users can send SOS messages to a central server alongwith their location.
 Built using firebase for online DB, JS(Ajax) for communication endpoints, HTML-CSS for design and Google Maps API.
 Details in the presentation file 'SOSWebApp.pptx'.

-Below is a screenshot of the screen on the client side(left-**send.html**) and server-side(right- Taskforces Side**recive.html**).
+Below is a screenshot of the screen on the client side(left~ **send.html**) and server-side(right- Taskforces Side~ **recive.html**).
 The clientsends a SOS signal with the requisite message, which is reflected in the screen on the right as soon as received.

 ![alt text](https://raw.githubusercontent.com/parthnan/SOS-WebApp/master/SOSdemo.png)